BioinfGuru/memeMotifs/README.md

 # Motif discovery with [meme suite](http://meme-suite.org/index.html)

+This is a work in progress.

-This repository provides a useful workflow for many of the tools in meme suite including [MEME-ChIP](http://meme-suite.org/doc/meme-chip.html?man_type=web) for motif discovery in sequencing data e.g. RNA-seq, ChIP-seq and ATAC-seq
+This repository provides a useful workflow for many of the tools in meme suite including [MEME-ChIP](http://meme-suite.org/doc/meme-chip.html?man_type=web) for motif discovery in sequencing data e.g. RNA-seq, ChIP-seq and ATAC-seq.
+To use this tutorial you will need to install [Meme Suite](http://alternate.meme-suite.org/doc/install.html?man_type=web) and the [Meme motif databases](http://alternate.meme-suite.org/doc/install.html?man_type=web#motif_db.csv).

 ## Meme tools
 | Name | Description |